grannycart/by-sound-alone_source/beta-manuscript/1_Chapter.md

 Percy reached forward and punched the mute button on the radio.

-"Only on the surface do these fucking territories and treaties matter."
-Said Captain Percy.
+"Only on the surface do these fucking territories and treaties matter," said Captain Percy.

 Hemi nodded.

 "What the fuck happened up there?
 Gregory asked, his eyes never leaving the wall of dials and gauges in front of him.

 "We were hit.
 Sub with a big ugly fucking ram mounted on the front of it.
-Totally fucking insane thing for a submarine to have."
-Said Percy.
+Totally fucking insane thing for a submarine to have," said Percy.

 "Possibly some specialty-built Authority enforcer boat."
 Hemi sounded unconvinced by his own hypothesis.

 There was barely enough space in the control room for 4 people.
 They were all breathing each other's air and their breath condensed on the glass faces of the dials and gauges.
 Hemi took a rag from a hook and reached in front of the two seated men to fastidiously wiped each of the little round windows clean.

-"100 meters."
-Said Gregory.
+"100 meters," said Gregory.

 "OK.
-Level us off."
-Said Hemi.
+Level us off," said Hemi.
 Gregory and Bastian spun closed some of the trim tank valves and rolled the dive planes level.
 The angle of the boat slowly eased upwards bringing the deck beneath their feet level.

 Hemi stood staring at the dials in front of Bastian and Gregory, his massive arms crossed in the rough wool of his tightly-fitted tweed suit jacket.
 He tapped the thick fingers of one hand against the leather elbow patches while his other hand stroked his wiry black beard.
 He gave a few more instructions and got the boat moving slowly and silently, running level at depth.
 The idea was to sneak quietly away -- the most routine tactic of all submarines.
 But the routineness of it did not reduce the sense that they were playing the role of prey.